byu-cs460/byu-cs460/01a-hw-create-vm/README.md

     username and password that you created during installation.

- 10. Within the LXDE desktop environment in the VM, open a terminal (`LXTerminal`) and do the following to add yourself to the `sudo` group:
+ 10. Within the LXDE desktop environment in the VM, open a terminal (`LXTerminal`) and do the following to add your user to the `sudo` group:

      a.
 Run the following from the command line to temporarily become `root` (system administrator):

         ```
-        $ su -
+        su -
         ```

         When prompted, enter the password for the `root` user.

      b.
-At the `root` (`#`) prompt, run the following to add your user to the `sudo`:
+At the `root` (`#`) prompt, run the following to add your user to the `sudo` group:

+        (Replace "$USER" with the username of your regular, non-root user.

         ```
-        # usermod -a -G sudo $USER
+        usermod -a -G sudo $USER
         ```

-        (Replace `$USER` with the username of your regular, non-root user.

-        Note, however, that when running later commands with `sudo`, you will be able to leave `$USER` as-is because the shell will automatically replace it with your username before the command is run.
-However, in this case, the user running the command is `root`, so `$USER`, would be replaced with `root`, not your username, and that is not what you want.)
+     c.
+Log out of LXDE and log back in to make the group membership changes take effect.

+     d.
+Test your `sudo` access by running the following:

+        ```
+        sudo ls -l /root/
+        ```

+        (This just lists the directory contents of `/root`, which is the `root` user's home directory.
+A non-privileged user would not be able to see the contents, but by running `ls` with `sudo`, you should see the empty directory.)

- 11. In the VM, log out of LXDE and log back in.
-As a member of the `sudo` group, you will be able to run commands that require administrator privileges on a command-by-command basis using `sudo`, rather than working as the `root` user, which is discouraged.
+     As a member of the `sudo` group, you will be able to run commands that require administrator privileges on a command-by-command basis using `sudo`, rather than being logged in as the `root` user, which is typically discouraged.

- 12. Do the following to to install the VirtualBox Guest additions:
+ 11. Do the following to to install the VirtualBox Guest additions:

      a.
 On the host system, select "Devices" from the VirtualBox menu, then select "Insert Guest Additions CD Image...".